wjohnald/natural-heritage-explorer/WETLANDS_LAYERS.md

    - **National Wetlands Inventory**: Shows wetlands and deepwater habitats
      - Automatically enabled by default
      - Semi-transparent (60% opacity) so you can see the base map underneath
+     - Can be toggled on/off using the button
+   - **Tax Parcels**: Shows property boundaries
+     - Off by default
+     - Semi-transparent (70% opacity)
+     - Coverage: Statewide (limited availability in Adirondack Park)
+     - Can be toggled on/off using the button
+   - **DEC Wetlands**: NYS DEC Informational Freshwater Wetland Mapping
+     - Off by default
+     - Semi-transparent (50% opacity)
+     - Shows DEC-mapped informational wetlands for planning purposes
+     - **Note**: This is informational only, not regulatory
-     - Can be toggled on/off using the checkbox
+     - Can be toggled on/off using the button

 ### Interactive Wetland Information